AElfProject/aelf-docs/docs/quick-start/developers/nft-dapp/index.md

 2. **Validates NFT Token:** Waits for 3 seconds, then calls `validateNftToken` to validate the NFT.
 If validation fails, it updates the transaction status and exits.

-3. **Creates NFT on SideChain:** Calls `createNftTokenOnSideChain` to create the NFT on the SideChain using the validated data.
+3. **Creates NFT on dAppChain:** Calls `createNftTokenOnSideChain` to create the NFT on the dAppChain using the validated data.
 If it fails, it updates the transaction status and exits.

-4. **Issues NFT on SideChain:** Calls `issueNftOnSideChain` to issue the NFT.
+4. **Issues NFT on dAppChain:** Calls `issueNftOnSideChain` to issue the NFT.
 Updates the transaction status to false after completion.

 5. **Handles Errors:** Catches and logs any errors, updates the transaction status, and displays an error notification.